connectedintelligence/connectedintelligence.github.io/_pages/publications.md

 - **W.-Y. Zhao, H.-Y. Chen, T. Liu, R. Tuo, and C. Tian.** “From deep additive kernel learning to last-layer Bayesian neural networks via induced prior approximation.”
 In *Proceedings of the 28th International Conference on Artificial Intelligence and Statistics (AISTATS 2025)*, Apr.
 2025.

-*(Additional 2025 publications by these authors are in press/under review as of this list.)*

 ## 2024

 - **Sapana Chaudhary, Ujwal Dinesha, Dileep Kalathil, Srinivas Shakkottai.** “Risk‐Averse Finetuning of Large Language Models.”
 In *Advances in Neural Information Processing Systems 37 (NeurIPS 2024)*, Dec.
 2024.